Maxpols/SocialRoboticsFinalProject/readme.txt

 ## Steps to Run the Program

+(0. If not yet done, find the real of a alphamini robot via https://portal.robotsindeklas.nl/portal.jsp and enter it at the bottom of the file at "realm=rie.xxxxx...")

 1. Open a terminal or command prompt.

 2. Navigate to the directory containing the `project-code-group11.py` file.
 You can do this with the `cd` command.
 For example: